hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

   Once the job is finished, the results can be retrieved.

-ESA EUCLID TAP+ server provides two access modes:
+On top of that, this package provides two access modes:

 * Public: this is the standard TAP_ access.
   A user can execute ADQL_ queries and upload tables